amcq-expeed/OPNXT/docs/generated/PRJ-2025-0010/ProjectCharter.md

 - MVP timeline TBD

 ## Success Criteria
-- The system SHALL Provide a user interface for initiating ZIP file generation.
+- The system SHALL Provide feedback on the success or failure of the ZIP generation process.

 ## Risks and Assumptions
 - TBD